sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 ### Access Cloudbreak UI

 1. When your deployment succeeds, you will receive a notification in the top-right corner.
-Click on the notification to navigate to the deployed resource.
+You can click on the link provided to navigate to the resource group created earlier.

     > This only works right after deployment.
 At other times, you can find your resource group by selecting **Resource Groups** from the service menu and then finding your resource group by name.